Israel says Gaza tunnels destroyed in heavy airstrikes - WTMJ

 There was no immediate word on the casualties from the latest strikes.
 A three-story building in Gaza City was heavily damaged, but residents said the military warned them 10 minutes before the strike and everyone cleared out.
 They said many of the airstrikes hit nearby farmland.

-Gaza’s mayor Yahya Sarraj told Al-Jazeera TV that the airstrikes had caused extensive damage to roads and other infrastructure.
+Gaza’s mayor, Yahya Sarraj, told Al-Jazeera TV that the strikes had caused extensive damage to roads and other infrastructure.
 “If the aggression continues we expect conditions to become worse,” he said.

-He also warned that the territory was running low on fuel and other spare parts.
-The U.N. has warned that Gaza’s sole power station is at risk of running out of fuel.
-The territory already experiences daily power outages of 8-12 hours and tap water is undrinkable.
+The U.N. has warned that the territory’s sole power station is at risk of running out of fuel, and Sarraj said Gaza was also low on spare parts.
+Gaza already experiences daily power outages for between eight and 12 hours and tap water is undrinkable.
+Mohammed Thabet, a spokesman for the the territory’s electricity distribution company, said it has fuel to supply Gaza with electricity for two or a three days.
+Airstrikes have damaged supply lines and the company’s staff cannot reach areas that were hit because of continued Israeli shelling, he added.

-The war broke out last Monday, when Hamas fired long-range rockets at Jerusalem after weeks of clashes in the Holy City between Palestinian protesters and Israeli police.
-The protests were focused on the heavy-handed policing of a flashpoint holy site during the Muslim holy month of Ramadan and the threatened eviction of dozens of Palestinian families by Jewish settlers.
+The war broke out last Monday, when the Hamas militant group fired long-range rockets at Jerusalem after weeks of clashes in the holy city between Palestinian protesters and Israeli police.
+The protests were focused on the heavy-handed policing of a flashpoint sacred site during the Muslim holy month of Ramadan and the threatened eviction of dozens of Palestinian families by Jewish settlers.

 Since then, the Israeli military has launched hundreds of airstrikes that it says are targeting Hamas’ militant infrastructure.
 Palestinian militants in Gaza have fired more than 3,100 rockets into Israel.

-At least 188 Palestinians have been killed in hundreds of airstrikes in Gaza, including 55 children and 33 women, with 1,230 people wounded.
+At least 188 Palestinians have been killed in the strikes, including 55 children and 33 women, with 1,230 people wounded.
 Eight people in Israel have been killed in rocket attacks launched from Gaza, including a 5-year-old boy and a soldier.

 “I have not seen this level of destruction through my 14 years of work,” said Samir al-Khatib, an emergency rescue official in Gaza.
-“Not even in the 2014 war,” he added, referring to the most destructive of the four wars fought between Israel and Hamas.
+“Not even in the 2014 war,” he added, referring to the most destructive of the previous three wars fought between Israel and Hamas.

 Hamas and the Islamic Jihad militant group say at least 20 of their fighters have been killed, while Israel says the number is much higher and has released the names of and photos of more than two dozen militant commanders it says were “eliminated.”

-The military said it struck 35 “terror targets” as well as the tunnels, which it says are part of an elaborate system it refers to as the “Metro,” used by fighters to elude aircraft.
-The military says 54 aircraft took part in the operation.
+The military said it struck 35 “terror targets” as well as the tunnels, which it says are part of an elaborate system it refers to as the “Metro,” used by fighters to take cover from airstrikes.

-In a televised address Sunday, Israeli Prime Minister Benjamin Netanyahu said Israel’s attacks were continuing at “full-force” and would “take time.“ Israel “wants to levy a heavy price” on the Hamas militant group.
+Despite international efforts at a cease-fire, Israeli Prime Minister Benjamin Netanyahu said Sunday that Israel’s attacks were continuing at “full-force” and would “take time.“ Israel “wants to levy a heavy price” on the Hamas militant group.

 Netanyahu alleged that Hamas military intelligence was operating inside the building and said Sunday any evidence would be shared through intelligence channels.
 Neither the White House nor the State Department would say if any had been seen.